What’s the Difference between Mixing & Mastering?

 How many revisions do you get after the mix or master is finished?

 You get 3 free revisions with each order.
 Generally, I don't need to make more than 1 revision.

 What payment methods are accepted?

 All major credit cards.
 Your payment will be processed highly secure, PCI compliant & SSL enabled website.
 Apple Pay and PayPal are now accepted!
 When you make a purchase, Apple Pay uses a device-specific number and unique transaction code so your card number is never stored on your device or our servers, and when you pay, your card numbers are never shared by Apple with merchants.

 How long will delivery take?

-We work closely with all of our clients so turn around times are fast.
+I work closely with all of my clients so turn around times are fast.
 Mastering usually takes 1-2 days and mixing can take up to a week, but usually gets done within 3-5 days.

 What exactly happens after ordering?

-We receive your payment and music and get started right away.
-If we find any issues with the audio, we will be in touch!
+I receive your payment and music and get started right away.
+If I find any issues with the audio, I will be in touch!

 What if you don't like the result?